esciencecenter-digital-skills/research-software-support/stories/_fairsoftware/slides-fairsoftware.md

 ## Take home messages

-- Software is found in all stages of the research cycle
+- Software is an important part of research
 - FAIR4RS principles guide towards accessibility and openness of research software
 - FAIR is not a quality checklist
 - Software places unique demands on FAIR, and provides unique opportunities